static linkage: HALMD_USE_STATIC_LIBS and CMAKE_EXE_LINKER_FLAGS

 If a library or main executable is supposed to throw or catch exceptions, you must link it [...] with the shared libgcc.

-#1 Updated by Nicolas Höft about 3 years ago
+#1 Updated by Nicolas Höft over 3 years ago

 One relevant bug report is here: